 The candidate should be credited for other valid approaches and responses.

-The candidate should not be deducted marks for failing to reference the name of the local area of interest.
+The candidate should not be deducted marks for failing to reference the name of the road.

 The candidate should not be deducted marks for not addressing the scaffolding bullet points provided in the question.

 Indicative content (Composition)